New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: Numerical Results

 We remark that, {although} we do not recover the exponential decay {in the EFR case, we do obtain significantly better results than the noEFR results:} \begin{itemize} \item[$\circ$]The EFR approach alleviates the spurious numerical oscillations.
 Thus, we can expect a better convergence rate with respect to noEFR in the first part of the time interval. {We note, however, that} the exponential convergence of Theorem \ref{theo:our2} is not guaranteed, as shown in Theorem \ref{theo:our5}. \item[$\circ$] The EFR strategy reaches the steady state profile with an accuracy of $O(10^{-4})$ more than {$0.5$ time units} before the noEFR approach, i.e., {at} $t=2.5$ instead of $t=2.9$. \end{itemize} Despite the increased accuracy in the first part of the simulation, the EFR control reaches a plateau for $t>2.5$, and $E_U \sim 10^{-4}$ after that time instance.
 Indeed, once the convergence is reached, i.e., when the profile is laminar, the EFR is unnecessarily over-diffusing.
 This leads to a more inaccurate reconstruction with respect to the noEFR approach.
 However, for small $\gamma$ and $\nu$ values, noEFR does not show an exponential convergence at the beginning of the simulation, while EFR does.
 The EFR stagnation {issue} is overcome through the employment of {the new} aEFR approach with $\tau \sim 0.006$.
 The choice of the $\tau$ {value} is guided by the EFR simulation: We {stopped} the EFR simulation before {it reached} the plateau.

 By definition, aEFR performs as EFR until $E_U \geq \tau$, i.e., for $t< 1.46$.
 After that time instance, the standard controlled Navier-Stokes simulation is performed.
 For the sake of brevity, we do not show the representative solutions for the aEFR strategy, since {there are} no {visible} qualitative differences from the right plots of Figure \ref{fig:compEFRaEFR}.
 The advantages of using aEFR are clear in the right plot of Figure \ref{fig:convergencegamma0001} (solid teal line), where the exponential convergence is recovered as in the noEFR system avoiding the plateau effect of the EFR strategy.
 The aEFR approach guarantees $E_U \sim 10^{-4}$ for $t = 2.65$ (before the noEFR approach, which reaches a {similar} threshold around $t=2.9$).
-For $t>2.65$, the {aEFR strategy achieves} exponential convergence, and by $T=4$ noEFR and aEFR are comparable.\\ Based on these results, {in what follows,} we will exclusively employ the aEFR strategy.
+For $t>2.65$, the {aEFR strategy achieves} exponential convergence, and by $T=4$ noEFR and aEFR are comparable. \\ In Table \ref{tab:cpu}, we show the CPU time related to the noEFR, EFR, and aEFR simulations.
+The regularized strategies do not represent a huge computational burden to deal with when compared with the noEFR strategy.
+This is due to the modularity and the simplicity of the EFR strategy which (i) solves a linear problem to filter the solution and (ii) performs a convex combination between the evolved and filtered velocity.
+From Table \ref{tab:cpu}, we can observe that EFR and aEFR are even faster than noEFR: the regularization helps the convergence of the Newton solver, decreasing the computational time of the simulation.\\ Based on these results, {in what follows,} we will exclusively employ the aEFR strategy.

+\begin{remark} We stress that the results of our numerical investigation do not depend on the linear nature of the desired state $U$.
+Indeed, comparable results are obtained if the solution is steered toward the solution $U$ of the steady state incompressible Navier-Stockes equations: nonlinear system

+For the sake of brevity, we do not include the results, since they do not add any additional information with respect to the results presented in Experiment 2. \end{remark}